Drug and alcohol support services

 - reducing the damage alcohol does to your body, as this is dose related.

-Start with a drinking diary: write down each drink you have when you have it and find out how many units it has in it.
+Start with a drinking diary: write down each alcohol drink you have when you have it and find out how many units it has in it.
 Start measuring your drinks if you are drinking from a bottle of spirits or wine.
 Unit calculators are easily available on the Internet or via phone apps.
-Alternatively the % alcohol on the side of the bottle or can represents the amount of units in a litre.
+Alternatively the % alcohol on the side of the bottle or can represents the number of units in a litre.

 Try to space out your drinks, particularly in the middle of the day while keeping your drinking at the start and the end stable.